QRhi Class

 QRhiSwapChain features some special semantics due to the peculiar nature of swapchains.

-• An active QRhiSwapChain must be released by calling release(), or by destroying the object, before the QWindow's underlying QPlatformWindow, and so the associated native window object, is destroyed.
+but rather a QRhiSwapChain::buildOrResize().
+Repeatedly calling this function is not the same as calling QRhiSwapChain::release() followed by QRhiSwapChain::buildOrResize().
+This is because swapchains often have ways to handle the case where buffers need to be resized in a manner that is more efficient than a brute force destroying and recreating from scratch. - An active QRhiSwapChain must be released by calling release(), or by destroying the object, before the QWindow's underlying QPlatformWindow, and so the associated native window object, is destroyed.
 It should not be postponed because releasing the swapchain may become problematic (and with some APIs, like Vulkan, is explicitly disallowed) when the native window is not around anymore, for example because the QPlatformWindow got destroyed upon getting a QWindow::close().
 Therefore, releasing the swapchain must happen whenever the targeted QWindow sends the QPlatformSurfaceEvent::SurfaceAboutToBeDestroyed event.
 If the event does not arrive before the destruction of the QWindow - this can happen when using QCoreApplication::quit() -, then check QWindow::handle() after the event loop exits and invoke the swapchain release when non-null (meaning the underlying native window is still around).

 Ownership